LIT-Protocol/lit-access-control-conditions-modal-example/README.md

 ## Usage

 Run `yarn install` to install the dependencies.
 Run `yarn start` to start a dev server and test this in a browser.
+Click the "Show modal" button to view the modal.
+Your chosen access control conditions will be displayed on the webpage after you've selected them.